bradymholt/cron-expression-descriptor/README.md

 **Download**

-If you want to get up and running quickly and just want the library, [visit the Downloads page](https://github.com/bradyholt/cron-expression-descriptor/downloads).
+If you want to get up and running quickly and just want the library, [visit the Downloads page](https://github.com/bradyholt/cron-expression-descriptor/downloads) and download the latest CronExpressionDescriptor.dll

 **Usage Examples (as Unit Tests)**